 Naveen Jain a trustee of the board and vision circle member at the X PRIZE Foundation where he is focused on finding entrepreneurial solutions to address the global challenges in health, education, poverty, agriculture, and clean water.
 Naveen Jain is on the board of Singularity University, an interdisciplinary university with the mission to educate and inspire leaders to address humanity’s grand challenges through innovative technologies.
 Naveen is an advisor to the UK Longitude Prize and a member of the Explorer club.

-Michelle Kydd Lee is the director of the Foundation for Creative Artists Agency (CAA), a talent and literary agency based in Los Angeles, with offices in New York, Nashville, St. Louis, London, and Beijing.
-Since 1995, the CAA Foundation has used the natural resources of the entertainment and sports community to create positive social change.
-In her role, Lee serves as a consultant to clients, executives and corporations on their philanthropic and pro-social initiatives.
-Additionally, Lee holds the title of director of culture at CAA, supervising several other divisions of the agency.
-Lee has served on numerous charitable organization boards and currently sits on the board for Points of Light, Communities In Schools of Los Angeles, and the advisory boards for the Ad Council, FEED, and IDEO.org.
-She is also a member of the 2009 class of Henry Crown Fellows at the Aspen Institute.
+Until this year, Kydd Lee directed the CAA Foundation since helping to found it in 1995.
+The CAA Foundation uses the resources of the entertainment and sports community to create positive social change.
+In addition to having led the Foundation, Kydd Lee personally serves as a consultant to clients, executives and corporations on their philanthropic and pro-social initiatives.
+She has served on numerous charitable organization boards and currently sits on the board for Communities In Schools of Los Angeles, and the advisory boards for the MIT Media Lab, FEED and IDEO.org.
+She is a member of the 2009 class of Henry Crown Fellows at the Aspen Institute.